ADU-21/spring-aop-practice/README.md

-# AOP practice
+# jdkproxy.AOP practice

-This is demo for practice AOP.
+This is demo for practice jdkproxy.AOP.